alexarena/homebridge-simplisafe/README.md

 Refer to `config-sample.json` for an example configuration file.
 Basically, the only thing you'll need to change is your SimpliSafe username and password.
 You'll need a Simplisafe plan that supports remote control from their iOS app, as this taps into the same API.

+## Usage

+Once installed, you should now have two SimpliSafe switches in your Home app.
+One turns the system on in 'Away' mode and the other does the same for 'Home' mode.

 ## Thanks

 Many thanks to [@greencoder](https://github.com/greencoder) for [reverse-engineering the SimpliSafe API](http://www.leftovercode.info/simplisafe.php), [@searls](https://github.com/searls/) for using that to create the [SimpliSafe Node wrapper](https://github.com/searls/simplisafe) and, of course, to [@nfarina](https://github.com/nfarina/) for creating Homebridge.